 - Dillon Reservoir – Surrounded by the towns of Frisco, Silverthorne, and Dillon, the Dillon Reservoir is a favorite summertime escape.

-- Lake Pueblo State Park – The state park is home to a large reservoir with plenty of room for SUP.
+- Lake Pueblo State Park – The state park is home to a large reservoir with plenty of room for paddling.
 Plus, with its unique rocky shoreline, there’s plenty to admire from your board.

-- Lake San Cristobal – located near Lake City, this pristine lake offers some of the calmest, bluest waters around.
+- Lake San Cristobal – Located near Lake City, this pristine lake offers some of the calmest, bluest waters around.

 - 88 Drive-in Theatre (Denver)